 Meat Thermometer– Every home kitchen should have a meat thermometer.
 Never take a guess as to if something is done again!

 Heavy Bottom Frying Pan– this will be one of your most used kitchen tools.
 Having something that is heavy bottom will distribute heat better and prevent burning whether you are using an electric or gas range.

 Apple Corer– Another kitchen utensil I used to think was silly.
 Well, no more.
 I love mine and can’t imagine not having it.

-If you like my Creamy Apple Pork Chops, you might also enjoy these other easy pork recipes:
+You might also enjoy these other easy pork recipes: